guplem/robo-base/README.md

    gcloud artifacts repositories create cloud-run-source-deploy --repository-format=docker --location=europe-southwest1 --description="Docker repository for Cloud Run deployments"
    ```

+   > The location can be changed to your preferred region.
+The command above uses `europe-southwest1` as an example.

 8. Enable the [Cloud Build Triggers API](https://console.cloud.google.com/cloud-build/triggers).

 9. Create a Cloud Build trigger: